dlarue/SoCCalculator/README.md

+Simple Javascript web page to allow a user to select from 4 EV models( Bolt EUV(65kWh), ID.4(82kWh), Leaf(40kWh), Telsa MYLR(81kWh) ) then enter the current battery State of Charge( SOC ) as a percent( 0-100 ). then compute the kWh of charge needed to get to 80% SOC or change the charge limit SOC and calculate the kWh needed to charge to that target charge limit.

 Gemini:
 generate javascript web page for use on my WordPress hosted web page which accepts current SOC and calculates the number of kilowatt hours(kWh) needed to charge the 65kWh battery to 80% SOC.